Brightscout/mattermost-plugin-exchange-calendar/README.md

  You may use the `Regenerate` button to generate a new key.
 Ensure that the key is configured in the mattermost-plugin-exchange-ews-proxy's `.env` file so that the proxy can authenticate API requests made by this plugin.

+  - **Auto-Connect Users**: When set to 'true', all the users on Mattermost are automatically connected to Exchange via EWS proxy server.

 ## Development

 ### Setup